 Birthplace of The Asheville Project, our community has a long tradition of innovative pharmacy practice.
-MAHEC offers pharmacy residency training opportunities to continue this tradition.
+MAHEC offers residency training opportunities to continue this tradition.
 Our programs develop pharmacists who are compassionate, competent, professional clinicians who are able to enhance or develop new ambulatory care services and who share their skills with others by serving as effective teachers and leaders.

 - Longitudinal chronic disease state and comprehensive medication management in innovative collaborative models of care.

 - A focus on rural and underserved populations both locally and internationally.
 Residents will gain experience in medication assistance, volunteer in a free clinic, and participate in a medical mission trip to Honduras through Shoulder-to-Shoulder.

 - An emphasis in diabetes that includes clinical and population management, educational opportunities with community organizations, and service at a diabetes camp for children.